 Owning rental properties can be a great way to make money.
 If you do it right, that is.
 It is a good description of being your boss while money trickles in every month.
 But if you don’t know how to manage them properly, the result could be a disaster for your finances and your tenants’ homes!
-In this article, we’re going to share six tips for how you can take care of your rental properties, so they will continue to provide a comfortable living space for generations of renters after you’re gone.
+In this article, we’re going to share six tips for how you can take care of your rental properties like your vacation home rentals, so they will continue to provide a comfortable living space for generations of renters after you’re gone.

 Hire a Property Manager